PaulStapel/PaulStapel.github.io/content/meditation/learning-to-say-no.md

     - meditation
 ---

-> You have to learn to say no to many good things if you want to say yes to many great things
+> "You have to learn to say no to many good things if you want to say yes to many great things"

 Recently, I have found myself having trouble saying no to people.
 Of course, when push comes to shove, I know when to stand my ground when I strongly believe in something, but the main problem lies in saying no to good things.
 In order to explore this, I will take you on a journey of meditation where I explore this side of myself for the first time.
 That's right, it's time for a certified "Paul character arc"!